 Ecuador: The Urban Art Component was developed by Erin Yoshi, muralist for social justice, to transform and reactivate spaces following the earthquake.
-As a village heavily dependent on tourism the look and feel of Canoa is of value to re-stimulate the devastated tourism economy.
-This intervention by 20 muralists from 10 different countries kicks off by wrapping the public library, one of the few 2 story building left standing .
-The library lies at the heart of the community in the central square and hosts a children’s after school program that includes daily art classes.
-The goal of the interventions is to rekindle the human spirit with a sense of hope.
+As a village heavily dependent on tourism, the look and feel of Canoa is of value to re-stimulate the devastated tourism economy.
+The goal of the Urban Art interventions is to rekindle the human spirit with a sense of hope.

 “We’ve learned that fear is invisible.
 I think that is why kids are drawn to our art interventions.
 Often times trauma services are difficult to implement on such a massive scale and are often easy to overlook because trauma remains unseen” Patricia White; Program Coordinator & survivor.

 The Live Without Fear Project has also partnered with Fiesta de Colores to futher their Mission.

 Fiesta de Colores is a global art movement connecting artists and communities in Ecuador to share ideas, skills, and a common purpose.
 Our mission is to harness the power of art as a catalyst to unite, inspire, heal, and create positive change in the world by connecting international, national, and local artists with communities that have little access to art programming to exchange ideas, share knowledge, and collaborate to beautify public spaces with visual art.
 Through this process of creative collaboration, both the artists and the communities they work with learn about each other's cultures, attain new skills, form new friendships, and gain valuable life experiences that they will carry with them forever.